-The typical small business customer on flat-rate tariff 20 would pay around \$180 (or 7.2 per cent) less per annum for their electricity usage and service fee, based on the draft 2019-20 notified prices.8
+The typical small business customer on flat-rate tariff 20 would pay around \$144 (or 5.8 per cent) less per year for their electricity usage and service fee in 2019-208, while the typical small business customer on

-6 Customers will incur metering charges in addition to notified prices.
+Customers will incur metering charges in addition to notified prices.
 As metering charges vary from customer to customer according to a range of factors, and are excluded from 2019-20 notified prices, they have not been included in the customer impact analysis.

-7 Controlled load tariffs may be used for appliances such as water heaters and pool pumps.
+Ontrolled load tariffs may be used for appliances such as water heaters and pool pumps.
 These tariffs are cheaper than tariff 11, as customers are only guaranteed supply for a set number of hours (tariff 31 guarantees supply for eight hours per day and tariff 33 guarantees supply for 18 hours per day).